Knoxville, Tennessee Drug Possession Attorney

 Attorney for Marijuana and Other Drugs in Knoxville, Tennessee

-Many people get arrested because they were caught with marijuana or harder drugs.
+Many people get arrested because they were caught with marijuana or other controlled substances.
 College students in particular are prone to being caught with cannabis, psychedelic drugs, and party drugs like MDMA ("molly").
 The seriousness of drug possession depends on the type of drug and the amount of the drug in question.
 The least serious forms of drug possession include possession of a small amount of cannabis, which is a Schedule VI drug in Tennessee.
 The most serious involve large quantities of drugs that carry a high potential for addiction, such as heroin or methamphetamine.

 At The Baker Law Firm, we have seen firsthand that most people facing drug possession charges are either unlucky occasional users of less-addictive substances or people who are struggling with substance abuse disorders.
 Whichever category you fall into, our team can help.
 We will fight to ensure that this arrest does not interfere with your future prospects.